hakangulcu/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repository contains various data science projects of GE 461 - Introduction to Data Science course.
+This repository contains various data science projects of GE 461 - Introduction to Data Science course of Bilkent University.